 The China Law Center is a unique institution dedicated to helping promote China’s legal reforms and increasing understanding of China in the United States.
 In interaction with research and teaching, the core of the center’s work is designing and carrying out sustained, in-depth cooperative projects between U.S. and Chinese experts on key issues in Chinese law and policy reform, with the goal of having a positive impact on China’s reform process.
 Cooperative projects have focused particularly on issues of judicial reform, criminal justice reform, administrative and regulatory reform, constitutional law, and public interest law.
 Projects involve a range of activities, including workshops and seminars in the United States and China, research visits to Yale and to China, and books or articles by Chinese or U.S. scholars.

 Over the past several years, The China Center has expanded its work to issues of U.S.-China relations.
 The Center undertakes research on this subject, hosts fellows and speakers, and collaborates with others within Yale University undertaking work on U.S.-China relations.
-The focal point of recent activities has been a Dialogue on U.S.-China Relations undertaken in partnership with Peking University School of International Studies and with the China Institute for Innovation and Development Strategy, led on the U.S. side by Center Director Paul Gewirtz.
+The focal point of recent activities has been a Dialogue on U.S.-China Relations undertaken in partnership with the China Institute for Innovation and Development Strategy, led on the U.S. side by center director Paul Gewirtz.

 Supreme Court Justice Breyer and Center Director Gewirtz in China